 43 Pa.
 Cons.
 Stat. § 336.3.

-No employer shall discriminate in the payment of wages on grounds of sex against employees who work in Puerto Rico and perform comparable work that has equal functions which, requires equal skill, effort, and responsibility, and which are performed under similar working conditions.
+No employer shall discriminate in the payment of wages on grounds of sex against employees who work in Puerto Rico and perform comparable work that has equal functions, requires equal skill, effort, and responsibility, and which is performed under similar working conditions.

 The statute does not prohibit wage differentials when the payment is made pursuant to any of the following: